sinae99/Active-Directory-Home-Lab/README.md

 ## Creating Users

-After creating our domain, the next step is to add users.
-I used a PowerShell script and a text file with the usernames.
+After creating our domain, the next step is to add users via a PowerShell script and a text file with the usernames.
 The text file is called [names.txt](names.txt), and the PowerShell script is named [CreateUser.ps](CreateUser.ps).

+The `CreateUser.ps` script functions:

+1. **Getting Names**: It begins by fetching about 1000 names from the `names.txt` file.
+2. **Sets Const Password**: All users are assigned the password "Password1".
+3. **Creates Organizational Unit**: The script creates an Active Directory Organizational Unit (OU) named `_USERS`.
+4. **Creates and Enables Users**: at the end it uses a foreach loop to create the users in `_USERS` and ensures they are enabled.